 A Problematic Path

-Commercial property solicitor Alistair Mason discusses the importance of fences and gates in preventing the establishment of public highways.
+Commercial property solicitor Helen Hayward discusses the importance of fences and gates in preventing the establishment of public highways.

 Fences and gates do however have an important role in preventing the establishment of public highways.
 A public highway is a route along which the public can pass and repass, as a right, without hindrance and without charge.
 Public highways, other than vehicular highways, can be created by a process called presumed dedication.
 The most common form of presumed dedication is under the Highways Act 1980 and requires that a route is actually enjoyed by the public as a right without interruption for 20 years and that the route is not of such a character that public use cannot give rise to a common law presumption of dedication.